jdanielescanez/fmcooler/README.md

 ## Installation

-FMCooler requires Python 3.13.
+FMCooler requires Python >= 3.11.
 Once the repository has been cloned, navigate into the project directory and install the module along with its dependencies in editable mode:

 ```bash
 cd fmcooler
 pip install -e .
 ```

 This will install all necessary dependencies and make the package available for development and use.
+You can see the dependencies inside the `pyproject.toml` file.

+FMCooler was also tested succesfully on the cloud-based Google Colab, so users could upload it to the session and use a notebook to install the dependencies and launch the tool.

+Windows users, that want to run it locally, will require to install extra software for a succesful installation, such as Microsoft C++ Build Tools (e.g., the qubovert dependency is not precompiled so its C++ parts will require to be compiled in your computer).

 ## Usage